vensko/pint/README.md

 ```
 pint list
 ```
-Shows a full list of installed apps, where each item contains an actual directory, an identifier, a version (if available), directory size and a preferred architecture.
+Shows a full list of installed apps, where each item contains an actual directory, an identifier, a version (if available), the directory size and a preferred architecture.
 ```
 pint l
 ```